Skip to main content

 Scanner/Photocopier for Public Health Education Programs

-Two HWSPH Scanner/Photocopier Machines are available for course Instructors and TAs to use.
+Two Herbert Wertheim School of Public Health scanner/photocopier machines are available for course instructors and TAs to use.
 The first machine is located in the MTF Building on the second floor (map).
-The second machine is located in the Student Affairs Advising Office in Pepper Canyon Hall (map).
+The second machine is located in the student affairs advising office in Pepper Canyon Hall (map).
 A green card and course chartstrong # is required for use and all files must be in Pdf format (word documents will not be recognized).
 The green card is attached to both machines.
-Please note, the Scanner/Photocopier Machine located in the Student Affairs Advising Office can only be used with a USB and doesn’t have email capabilities.
+Please note, the Scanner/Photocopier Machine located in the student affairs advising office can only be used with a USB and does not have email capabilities.

 Scanner/Photocopier Machine in the MTF Office